pymetrics/audit-ai/README.md

 by Artifical Intelligence, our ability to understand and identify the degree to which an algorithm is fair or biased is a step in the right direction.

+# Regulatory Compliance and Checks for Practical and Statistical Bias

+According to the Uniform Guidelines on Employee Selection Procedures (UGESP;
+EEOC et al., 1978), all assessment tools should comply to fair standard of treatment for all protected groups.
+Audit-ai extends this to machine learning methods.
+Let's say we build a model that makes some prediction about people.
+This model could theoretically be anything -- a prediction of credit scores, the likelihood of prison recidivism, the cost of a home loan, etc. Audit-ai takes data from a known population (e.g., credit information from people of multiple genders and ethnicities), and runs them through the model in question.
+The proportional pass rates of the highest-passing demographic group are compared to the lowest-passing group for each demographic category (gender and ethnicity).
+This proportion is known as the bias ratio.

+Audit-ai determines whether groups are different according to a standard of statistical significance (within a statistically different margin of error) or practical significance (whether a difference is large enough to matter on a practical level).
+The exact threshold of statistical and practical significance depends on the field and use-case.
+Within the hiring space, the EEOC often uses a statistical significance of p < .05 to determine bias, and a bias ratio below the 4/5ths rule to demonstrate practical significance.

+The 4/5ths rule effectively states that the lowest-passing group has to be within 4/5ths of the pass rate of the highest-passing group.
+Consider an example with 4,000 users, 1,000 of each of the following groups: Asian, Black, Hispanic/Latino, and White, who pass at a frequency of 250, 270, 240 and 260 users, respectively.
+The highest and lowest passing groups are Black (27%) and Hispanic/Latino (24%), respectively.
+The bias ratio is therefore 24/27 or .889.
+As this ratio is greater than .80 (4/5ths), the legal requirement enforced by the EEOC, the model would pass the check for practical significance.
+Likewise, a chi-squared test (a common statistical test for count data) would report that these groups are above the p = .05 threshold, and therefore pass the check for statistical significance.

+Audit-ai also offers tools to check for differences over time or across different regions, using the Cochran-Mantel-Hanzel test, a common test in regulatory circles.
+To our knowledge this is the first implementation of this measure in an open-source python format.

 # Features

 Here are a few of the bias testing and algorithm auditing techniques